 In other words, on a very crowded web with an app for anything, the best way to create options to scale is by targeting a microniche.

 A microniche is such a small sub-segment of a market, which, though, can be extremely valuable as you can gain:

 - Honest feedback: as a small audience (sometimes comprising also a few dozen of people), they will be so motivated to deal with someone who takes the time to talk to them (compared to existing prominent players that, due to scale, have mostly automated interactions with their customer base) that you’ll get a lot of honest feedback.
 Having this kind of feedback is extremely valuable.

 - Clear value proposition: those small audiences will know what they want, and they will help you in crafting a unique value proposition.

-- Faster iteration loops: that will make it possible for you to build faster loops of iterations to quickly improve the product.
+- Faster iteration loops will make it possible for you to build faster loops of iterations to improve the product quickly.